govuk-one-login/service-header/README.md

 This repository contains:

-+ Nunjucks for the GOV.UK One Login header component
++ Nunjucks for the GOV.UK One Login service header component
 + plain HTML for the header - this is compiled from the Nunjucks into the `/dist` directory
 + Sass files for compiling CSS files to style the header
 + plain CSS, for services who are not using Sass